santshvm/QR-Code-Generator-/README.md

 ## Synopsis

 The QR Code Generator is a command-line application developed in Node.js that enables users to effortlessly generate QR codes for URLs.
-It provides a convenient and efficient way to create QR codes, allowing users to specify the URL they want to encode and customize the output file name.
+It provides a convenient and efficient way to create QR codes, allowing users to specify the URL they want to encode.
 The generated QR code image is saved in the project directory in PNG format, making it easily accessible for various use cases.

 ## Key Features: